 Under Article 19 of the ICCPR, "everyone has the freedom to seek, receive and impart information and ideas of all kinds".
 Gaining access to information is especially essential when human rights are violated due to unwarranted exposure to toxic chemicals.
 Several countries have recognized the people's right to know about the toxic chemicals in the environment where they live and work in.
-For example, the US enacted the Emergency Planning and Community Right to Know Act (ECPRA) to establish requirements regarding emergency planning and "community right to know" reporting on hazardous and toxic chemicals to further increase the public's awareness and access to information on chemicals at individual facilities, their uses and releases into the environment.43 In addition, the ILO's Chemicals Convention (c.170) recognizes that workers have right to information about the hazards of chemicals used in the workplace, and employers have a duty to inform workers in this regard.44 Under Article 17 of the CRC, State Parties "shall ensure that the child has access to information and material from a diversity of national and international sources, especially those aimed at the promotion of his or her ... physical and mental health."
+For example, the US enacted the Emergency Planning and Community Right to Know Act (ECPRA) to establish requirements regarding emergency planning and "community right to know" reporting on hazardous and toxic chemicals to further increase the public's awareness and access to information on chemicals at individual facilities, their uses and releases into the environment.
+In addition, the ILO's Chemicals Convention (c.170) recognizes that workers have right to inform workers in this regard.
+Under Article 17 of the CRC, State Parties "shall ensure that the child has access to information and material from a diversity of national and international sources, especially those aimed at the promotion of his or her ... physical and mental health."

 Labeling products is also an important tool to inform consumers at the point of purchase that a product contains toxic chemicals, such as mercury, and may require special handling at end of life.
-In the states of Connecticut, Louisiana, Maine, Massachusetts, Minnesota, New York, Rhode Island, and Vermont the sale of mercury-added products is prohibited unless they have a label indicating that the product contains mercury and information concerning proper disposal.45
+In the states of Connecticut, Louisiana, Maine, Massachusetts, Minnesota, New York, Rhode Island, and Vermont the sale of mercury-added products is prohibited unless they have a label indicating that the product contains mercury and information concerning proper disposal.